-- Establish GradPlan record to document all progress towards the degree (coursework, RCR, committee meetings, comprehensive and dissertation exams) - ii.
+- i.
+Establish GradPlan record to document all progress towards the degree (coursework, RCR, committee meetings, comprehensive and dissertation exams) - ii.
 Complete the required coursework and credits (see 3d below) - iii.
 Complete and document responsible conduct of research (RCR) annually (see 3e below) - iv.
-Complete the required teaching experience, as applicable (see 3f below). - v.
-Pass the Comprehensive Examination by the fall semester of the third year, which measures breadth physiological knowledge and depth in the chosen field of research (see 3g below) - vi.
+Complete the required teaching experience, as applicable (see 3f below). - Pass the Comprehensive Examination by the fall semester of the third year, which measures breadth physiological knowledge and depth in the chosen field of research (see 3g below) - vi.
 Hold a yearly Guidance Committee meeting and have Committee submit a REPORT OF THE GUIDANCE COMMITTEE form (See Part V, Section B).
-Form is found in Appendix. - vii.
-Have at least one first author peer-reviewed research publication accepted and encourage submission of at least one other manuscript by the time of the dissertation defense - viii.
-Submit a written dissertation based on original research that makes a significant contribution to knowledge, present the dissertation research at a public seminar, and pass the private final oral examination by the Guidance Committee and their evaluation of the written dissertation within 8 years of entry into the Ph.D. program (See Part VI, Section B).
+Form is found in Appendix. vii.
+Have at least one first author peer-reviewed research publication accepted and encourage - submission of at least one other manuscript by the time of the dissertation defense viii.
+Submit a written dissertation based on original research that makes a significant - viii.
+Submit a written dissertation based on original research triat makes a significant contribution to knowledge, present the dissertation research at a public seminar, and pass the private final oral examination by the Guidance Committee and their evaluation of the written dissertation within 8 years of entry into the Ph.D. program (See Part VI, Section B).